Gadolinium contrast agents

 Adverse reactions to gadolinium contrast agents are relatively rare, occurring in 0.04-0.3% of administrations, of which 0.4-9% are severe 1-6.
 These adverse reactions can be acute or chronic.

-There is 30% possibility in recurrence of hypersensitivity in patients those who known to have a previous hypersensitivity episode to gadolinium contrast agents 9.
-The risk of adverse reactions are higher in patients with bronchial asthma, history of reactions to iodine-based contrast media or others.
+There is a 30% possibility of recurrence of hypersensitivity in patients who have had a previous hypersensitivity episode to gadolinium contrast agents 9.
+The risk of adverse reactions is higher in patients with bronchial asthma, a history of reactions to iodine-based contrast media, or others.